harshsingh-24/programmable-computer/README.md

-The instructions for creating a program and running it on the hardware using the compiler will soon be uploaded soon.
+The instructions for creating a program and running it on the hardware using the compiler will be uploaded soon.